Last Updated on

 Waiting……waiting……waiting.
 The live push was successful!

-Alrighty then, back to admin page I went.
+Alrighty then, back to the admin page I went.
 Nothing different.
 Back to the cPanel, clearly I must have done something wrong.

 Same warning!
 Confident me says “Self, just do the advanced push.”
 Success!!
 NOT!